-Though the keyboard shortcut for Help no long appears on the Help menu, the same shortcut as always, Shift+%+?, still opens Help.
+Although the keyboard shortcut for Help no long appears on the Help menu, the same shortcut as always, Shift+#+?, still opens Help.

 You can browse Help by clicking a topic in the Table of Contents and then clicking a subtopic.
-If you don't see the Table of Contents, click the Table of Contents button as shown in Figure 1-5.
+If you don't see the Table of Contents, click the Table of Contents but-ton, labeled in Figure 1-5.

 To search Mac Help, simply type a word or phrase in either Search field - the one in the Help menu itself or the one near the top of the Help window on the right side - and then press Return.
-In a few seconds, your Mac provides you one or more articles to read, which (theoretically) are related to your question.
+In a few seconds, your Mac provides one or more articles to read, which (theoretically) are related to your question.
 Usually.
-If you type menus and press Return, for example, you get ten results, as shown in Figure 1-6.
+If you type menus and press Return, for example, you get the results shown in Figure 1-6.